jwl/nimbasa-public-transit/README.md

     └── <Integration and Funcitonal tests>
 ```
 Unit tests are included in the same directory as the classes they test.
 Integration and functional tests are in the `tests` directory

+### Acknowledgements
+Based on `battle-slackway`, a simple Pokemon battle engine implemented in Java originally written by Samuel Han, Joe Granville, Leo DiCara and James Leung.